Tag

 Fossa

 The fossa is a cryptic and secretive carnivorous animal that is native to Madagascar.
 The fossa, which has characteristics of both cats and dogs, crawls the island’s lush forest in search of lemur, other small animals, and birds.
 The fossa is more closely connected to the mongoose family despite having a cat-like appearance.
 Infants wean at 4.5 months and are self-sufficient at a year.
 Sexual development occurs between the ages of three and four, and the average life expectancy in captivity is 20 years.
-The IUCN Red List classifies the animal as vulnerable.
+The IUCN Red List classifies the fossa as vulnerable.

 7. Firefly